AdaCore/gnatstudio/docs/users_guide/debugging.rst

 the tool bar.

 Move to the next assembler instruction using the :guilabel:`Nexti` (next instruction) button in the tool bar.
-If you choose "Stepi" instead (step instruction), it steps into any subprogram being called by that instruction.
+If you choose :guilabel:`Stepi` instead (step instruction), it steps into any subprogram being called by that instruction.

 For efficiency purposes, GPS only displays a small part of the assembly code around the current instruction.
 Specify how many instructions are